 Stellenbosch is the second oldest town in South Africa – and certainly one of the prettiest!
 This historic university town was founded in 1679.
 It still has a number of charming Cape Dutch streets shaded by oak trees and lined with water furrows.
-The architecture is of a simple style and character with white limestone walls, thatched roofs and wide avenues.
-Meander up the picturesque Dorp Street, perhaps visiting ‘Oom Samie se Winkel’.
-Drop into the Village Museum, a collection of preserved houses, for an insight into the lives of the early settlers.
+This architecture is of a simple character with white limestone walls, thatched roofs and wide avenues.
+Meander up the picturesque Dorp Street, perhaps visiting ‘Oom Samie se Winkel’?
+Or drop into the Village Museum, a collection of preserved houses, for an insight into the lives of the early settlers.

 Attractions in or near Stellenbosch

 - Lots of interesting shops, galleries & restaurants